 - Which option is best aligned with the client's preferences: The advisor should guide and educate the Client through any differences between the two options and how it applies to their situation so that they can determine which is best aligned.
 If there is no meaningful difference, you can also select a ‘neutral’ position.

-- What is the degree of difference between the two options: How much 'better' is option 1 or option 2 on a scale of Low, Medium, High.
+- What is the degree of difference between the two options: How much 'better' is the current option or proposed option on a scale of Low, Medium, High.

 - For frameworks where fees are considered, you may also see an option to Compare Fees.
 When clicked, this will launch a modal to assist in this process.
 You can enter the estimated annual recurring all-in costs for both options if you have the data.
 If you don't have the data on a retirement plan, you can use benchmark data in it's place.